Steve Marriott: Small Faces: 1965–1969

 However Marriott bore no animosity toward Plant.
 He is quoted as shouting "Go on my son!" and wishing him luck when he first heard Plant's version on the radio.
 Arden paid the band a wage of £20 a week each, along with accounts in clothes shops in Carnaby Street.
-On Boxing Day, 1965, Arden arranged for them to move into a rented house, 22 Westmoreland Terrace, Pimlico.
+On Boxing Day 1965, Arden arranged for them to move into a rented house, 22 Westmoreland Terrace, Pimlico.
 In his autobiography, McLagan describes the house as "party central", a place where the likes of Marianne Faithfull, Brian Epstein, Pete Townshend and other celebrities would hang out.
 Marriott was just 18 years old.

+In 1967, after a dispute over unpaid royalties, relations between the Small Faces and Don Arden broke down and Arden sold them on to Andrew Loog Oldham, who owned the Immediate Records label.
+The band were much happier at Immediate, spending more time in the recording studio and far less time playing live, but they lost the dynamic live sound that had made them famous.

 Marriott wrote or co-wrote most of Small Faces' hit singles.
 In an interview in 1984, Marriott was asked what his best Small Faces songs were: "I think 'All or Nothing', that I wrote, takes a lot of beating.
 To me, if there's a song that typifies that era, then that might be it.
 Words regardless, cos it's only a silly love song, but the actual feel and arrangement of the thing, and maybe 'Tin Soldier'".
 In 1967, Marriott wrote the evocative rock-ballad "Tin Soldier" to woo model Jenny Rylance.
 They first met in 1966 and Marriott was immediately smitten, but Rylance was dating up-and-coming singer Rod Stewart and so the two became friends.
 She later broke up with Stewart and had a brief romantic liaison with Marriott, but much to his disappointment ended it to go back to Stewart.
 Rylance and Stewart later split for good after a rocky four-year relationship; when Marriott found out he pursued her relentlessly, leading him to write "Tin Soldier".
 The song was a hit for the band in 1967 and for Marriott a personal triumph.
 He and Rylance were married at Kensington Register Office, London, on 29 May 1968.

+In 1968, Marriott moved into Beehive Cottage with his wife Rylance in Moreton, Essex, a property he had bought jointly with Ronnie Lane and wife Susan and where he established his "Clear Sounds" music studio.